Recovery For Alcohol And Drugs Is Here!

 Substance abuse can easily make a person say and do things he or she normally would not do.
 I used alcohol and drugs every day for many years.
 Then God helped me.
 First, on June 25, 1986, He helped me quit drinking and doing drugs.

-Since You Can Quit Anything With God’s Help For:
+Since We Can Quit Anything With God’s Help For:

 - 15 minutes